obserbot/wemp/readme.md

-Scanning the QR code below to open WEMP:
+Scanning the QR code below to open the WEMP:

   <img src="images/wemp-qr.jpg" width="258">